Characters and races of The Dark Crystal: Crystal Bats

+The Crystal Bats are winged bat-like creatures with stick-like bodies which serve as spies for the Skeksis.
+When Aughra reminds skekUng of the prophecy that a Gelfling will end the rule of the Skeksis, he commands for Jen to be found.
+SkekZok commands the Crystal Bats in the banquet hall, yelling "Crystal Bats fly!
+Search the land, search the water, search the sky!" and the Bats fly from the Castle of the Crystal.
+While Jen and Kira make music in their boat on the river, Fizzgig alerts them to a Crystal Bat in he sky.
+Kira hits the Bat with a slingshot and it plummets into the river.

-According to The World of the Dark Crystal by Brian Froud, the Crystal Bats were bred by the Skeksis to carry lenses of artificial Crystal that relay whatever they see to the Dark Crystal.
+In the film, Kira notes to Jen that "what [the bats] see, the Skeksis see too".
+The World of the Dark Crystal by Brian Froud clarifies that the Crystal Bats were bred by the Skeksis to carry lenses of artificial Crystal that relay whatever they see to the Dark Crystal.

 Landstriders

 Landstriders are quadrupeds native to the forests of Thra, having white skin, vaguely sloth-like faces, long rabbit ear-like appendages, and extremely long and powerful limbs with which they move very fast over vast distances.
 They are ridden by Jen and Kira in the film, and identified by Froud as regular mounts of Gelflings.
 Landstriders are very tough and their limbs can be used as formidable weapons as seen when they, Jen, Kira, and Fizzgig are attacked by the Garthim.
 One Landstrider is taken down while another falls off the cliff with a Garthim.
 As a result, Landstriders are perhaps the only natives of Thra able to oppose the Garthim.
 A dead Landstrider's flesh is highly prized for the Skeksis.

 In the production of The Dark Crystal, the Landstriders were performed by professional stiltwalkers operating on four stilts like Robbie Barnett, Swee Lim, and Hugh Spight.
-A digitally-erased safety wire, pulley system, and the associated crane were used to help perform the Landstriders so that the performer will not accidentally fall and hurt their necks.
+A digitally-erased safety wire, pulley system, and the associated crane were used to help perform the Landstriders so that the performer will not accidentally fall and injure themselves.
 The World of The Dark Crystal revealed that Robbie Barnett helped to conceive the Landstriders due to him being an expert at stiltwalking as well as the safety information that Jim Henson revealed to make sure the Landstrider performers do not get hurt.

 The Landstriders appear in The Dark Crystal: Age of Resistance.
 Ordon and some Crystal Guard members rode some Landstriders when escorting skekOk and skekLach to Ha'rar.
 The Landstriders also took the brunt of the Darkening.